gusDuarte/Kali-xRDP/README.md

 Kali-xRDP is a fully-automated script that installs xRDP on-top of Kali Linux from the Windows Store.
 It works under WSL1 or WSL2 and includes optimizations and visual tweaks for a smooth and responsive desktop experience.
 Display scaling is configured automatically and works on everything from standard unscaled displays all the way to xHiDPI (250%+) displays like the Microsoft Surface.

 Other Kali GUI installers are designed to work with WSL2 only, and therefore target newer versions of Windows.
 Kali-xRDP works with Windows 10 version 1809, Windows Server 2019, Server Core, or Hyper-V Server 2019.
 Running Kali in WSL1 can also be helpful for newer versions of Windows running on older hardware without VT-d, or in a virtual machine without nested virtualization support.
 Note that WSL1 has limitations in its networking stack that prevent some of Kali's included tools from working as they should, so you should run Kali in WSL2 unless you're prevented from doing so for the reasons listed above.

 The install script is meant to be run on a new Kali Linux installation from the Microsoft Store.
 If Kali is not installed on your system it will download the .AppX image directly from Microsoft and install it for you.

 **INSTRUCTIONS:  Open a NEW elevated command prompt window (admin rights are required to open firewall ports for RDP and SSH) then type/paste the following command:**

-    PowerShell -executionpolicy bypass -command "wget https://github.com/DesktopECHO/Kali-xRDP/raw/main/Kali-xRDP.cmd -UseBasicParsing -OutFile Kali-xRDP.cmd ; .\Kali-xRDP.cmd"
+    PowerShell -executionpolicy bypass -command "wget https://github.com/gusDuarte/Kali-xRDP/raw/main/Kali-xRDP.cmd -UseBasicParsing -OutFile Kali-xRDP.cmd ; .\Kali-xRDP.cmd"

+To install Ubuntu 20.04 with Gnome desktop run following:

+    PowerShell -executionpolicy bypass -command "wget https://github.com/gusDuarte/Kali-xRDP/raw/main/Gnome-Xserver.cmd -UseBasicParsing -OutFile Gnome-Xserver.cmd ; .\Gnome-Xserver.cmd"

 You will be asked a few questions.
 The installer script determines the current Windows DPI scaling of your system but you may set your own if preferred:

      [Kali xRDP Installer 20210225]